Milwaukee Date Ideas for Travelers

 By Christa Romano

-The following is a top-ten list of date ideas, catered to the city of Milwaukee, that could literally suit any sort of couple, be they music or food enthusiasts, motorcycle lovers or even science nerds.
+The following is a top-ten list of date ideas, catering to the city of Milwaukee, that could literally suit any sort of couple, be they music or food enthusiasts, motorcycle lovers, or even science nerds.

 If you can’t make your way out to the southeast corner of Wisconsin, feel free to use this top-ten list simply as a guideline for how to pick and find interesting and unusual places to take that special someone.
 Milwaukee, however, is featured here for a reason: It’s a city that has raised its residents in a culture of celebration, and if that is not reason enough to call it a hot-spot for dating, what is?

 Milwaukee is home to Summerfest, the largest music festival on the planet and the city’s biggest event of the year.
 This takes the cake as the best place to take a date because you can’t do much better than to take your date to his or her favorite indie band.